Dukes Add Bellantoni To Coaching Staff

-For PJ Bellantoni, leaving Michigan and some of the luxuries that come with working for a Big Ten program was an easy decision, in part because James Madison offered some of the best of both worlds for the Dukes’ new director of player development and recruiting.
+For PJ Bellantoni, leaving Michigan and some of the luxuries of working for a Big Ten program was an easy decision, partly because James Madison offered some of the best of both worlds for the Dukes’ new director of player development and recruiting.

-With an athletics budget of more than $200 million, the Wolverines women’s basketball staff was exceptionally large with specialists locked into certain duties.
+With an athletics budget of over $200 million, the Wolverines women’s basketball staff was exceptionally large, with specialists locked into specific duties.
 Bellantoni was the video coordinator at Michigan the past two seasons, but a move to JMU allows the native North Carolinian to be more of a jack of all trades.

 “I just wanted to get on the court a little more and this was kind of the perfect opportunity for it,” Bellantoni said.
 “At Michigan we had so many people on staff I needed to focus primarily on the video side, which was really big for us there.
 That was my main role.
 Here, there’s more on-the-court stuff, still some video stuff and they needed the recruiting piece too.
 It’s a position where you kind of do a little of everything, not just pigeonholed as a specialist on a bigger staff.”